container-interop/service-provider/PSR-XX-provider.md

 Where `$service` is the existing service instance.

-The `$service` parameter MAY be typehinted as required by the extension, and MAY be nullable.
+The `$service` parameter SHOULD use a type-hint (where applicable) and MAY be nullable.

 An extension MUST return the modified service instance.